uidaholib/main-web-redesign_draft/content/special-collections/description.md

 {%- assign cats = site.data.spec_categories -%}

 The Special Collections Department of the University of Idaho Library includes those materials that, because of subject coverage, rarity, source, condition, or form, are best handled separately from the General Collection.
-The several “collections” housed in this department are for research use by faculty, students, visiting scholars, and the public.
+The collections housed in this department are for research use by faculty, students, visiting scholars, and the public.
 However, the materials are non-circulating; their use is limited to the Special Collections [Reading Room](https://www.lib.uidaho.edu/special-collections/plan.html).

-Here's some information about the archives.
-We're going to talk about strengths and types.
 You can search all of our collections on the [Search All](/special-collections/searchall.html) page.

 <div class="row">
 <div class="col-md-12"><h3>Collection Strengths</h3>
-<p>Little paragraph about collection strengths blah blah blah</p>
+<p>The Special Collections archives cover a wide variety of topics, with exceptional coverage of four main subjects: jazz, foresty, mining, and the University of Idaho.</p>
 </div>
 {% for c in cats %}
 {% if c.type == 'content' %}